ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-vscode.md

 To install from the Visual Studio Marketplace:

-1. Choose the installation for the plan that you are using:
+1. Choose the installation for the plan that you are using.

+   The following table lists the plan, a description of the plan, and a link to install the extension.

    - [Trial plan]{: tag-magenta} [Essentials plan]{: tag-green} To install for Trial and Essentials plans, open the [{{site.data.keyword.wca_short}}](https://marketplace.visualstudio.com/items?itemName=IBM.wca-core){: external} page in the Visual Studio Marketplace.
    - [Standard plan]{: tag-purple} To install for the Standard plan, open the [{{site.data.keyword.wcaej_short}}](https://marketplace.visualstudio.com/items?itemName=IBM.wca-eja){: external} page in the Visual Studio Marketplace.